Funding Societies: History

-In January 2018, the same year it turned 3, Funding Societies | Modalku surpassed SGD 100 Million in SME loans disbursed, the highest total amount funded in Southeast Asia.
-In February, Funding Societies funded for charity Care Corner to give Youths-At-Risk a second chance.
-This is the first charity funding campaign under FS Cares, an initiative to support social causes and build a stronger society.
-FS Cares offers a new dimension by giving its pool of investors an opportunity to invest in underserved communities.
-In November, Funding Societies | Modalku (FSMK) became the only SME Lending platform from Southeast Asia to be included in KPMG’s prestigious Fintech100 list, an annual list celebrating 100 leading financial technology innovators from around the world.
-The list is a collaboration between KPMG and H2 Ventures following extensive global research and data studies.

-In October 2019, Funding Societies picked up two awards during the Brands For Good Asia award ceremony on Thursday 26 September.
-The company was the only Fintech to win 2 awards and received them in the People Development and Business Model categories.
-The awards recognise businesses across Asia for embodying the principles of Social Responsibility in their business and operations.

-Funding Societies the Only Fintech in Southeast Asia to Win the 2020 Asia-Pacific Stevie® Award.
-The Fintech was named the winner of a Silver Stevie® Award in the Innovation in Technology category in the seventh annual Asia-Pacific Stevie Awards.
-In the same year, Funding Societies announced Key Management Changes to prepare for Post-COVID growth.
 Frank Stevenaar joined as the FinTech’s first Chief Financial Officer, while Nihit Nirmal took on the role as Chief Product Officer, and Ishan Agrawal was promoted to Chief Technology Officer.
-This came at a juncture where the fast growing start-up geared up for larger funding rounds and a sustained growth trajectory.
+This came at a juncture where the fast-growing start-up geared up for larger funding rounds and a sustained growth trajectory.
 Later that year, Funding Societies and Razer Fintech jointly announced their partnership to offer short-term business financing to merchants under Razer Merchant Services (RMS).
 More than 20,000 micro, small and medium enterprises (MSMEs) in Malaysia first and subsequently across the region will be connected to Funding Societies' financing solutions via Razer Merchant Services (RMS).
 Funding Societies also revealed that it can now extend its financing solutions to more SMEs in Singapore under Enterprise Singapore's (ESG) Enterprise Financing Scheme (EFS).
 The FinTech's direct lending entity, FS Capital Pte Ltd (part of Funding Societies), received the approval to become a Participating Financial Institution (PFI) in late October 2020 after years of laying the groundwork with ESG to onboard FinTechs into the Scheme.
 Funding Societies ended the year with Samsung Venture Investment Corporation’s investment towards its technological arm, FS Technologies.